memalhot/python-batchtools/README.md

 Here's how to use thed br command:

-First write a CUDA program and compile it :D
+First write a CUDA program and compile it :D <br>
 Then to submit your CUDA program to the GPU node:

 ``` sh